electrickite/httpty/README.md

 The following configuration options are available:

     {
+      "timestamps": true,              Add timestamps to console messages "server": {
         "user": "myuser",              The user for the server process (optional) "group": "mygroup",            The group for the server process (optional) "port": 3000,                  HTTP server port
-      "timestamps": true,              Add timestamps to console messages "command": {
+        "cert": "/path/to/cert.pem",   Path to TLS certificate
+        "key": "/path/to/key.pem"      Path to TLS private key },
+      "terminal": {
         "path": "/bin/sh",             Path to executable command
-        "arguments": []                Array of arguments to pass to command },
+        "args": []                     Array of arguments to pass to command "motd": "Hello, world!",       Message of the day to display on connect }
-      "tls": {
-        "cert": "/path/to/cert.pem",   Path to TLS certificate
-        "key": "/path/to/key.pem"      Path to TLS private key }
     }